RevoU-FSSE-2/week-6-gkorompis/README.md

 ```
 <img width="1420" alt="docker ps" src="https://github.com/RevoU-FSSE-2/week-6-gkorompis/assets/52250424/3bfd109a-f426-41b8-85ca-0222cc6bbea8">

-or alternatively, you do this to verify your node JS application is running:
+or alternatively, you can do this to verify your node JS application is running:
 ```
 curl http://localhost:8080
 ```